How to Choose a Domain Name

 2. Pick Something Easy to Spell, Pronounce, and Remember

 What You Want to Avoid: A name that is difficult to spell can negatively impact your traffic because it can mean that users don’t land on your page.
-They might even end up with a competitor, instead.
+They might even end up with a competitor instead.
 You’ll also want to avoid using multiple spellings and the use of hyphens, numbers, or special characters.

 Your customers will often misunderstand numbers or misplace hyphens.
 People who hear your web address might not know whether you’re using a numeral or if it’s spelled out.

 Imagine you’re naming a child – you want something unique for your site, but you also don’t want a name that will create difficulties because of spelling or pronunciation.
+Every ‘Steve’ whose parents opted for ‘Steeyve’ or ‘Stëeve’ will tell you that being ‘clever’ with a name rarely works.

 If you absolutely need to include special characters or terms that are more difficult to spell in your domain name, make sure you register different variations of it to be safe.

 Some of the most famous and brandable names out there are extremely simple: Google.
 Facebook.
 Amazon.
+Apple.
 These are giants who created an excellent product or service, but who also knew how to brand themselves by acquiring premium domain names.

 3. Use Relevant Keywords

-What You Want to Avoid: A word of caution, here – if your domain is entirely made up of keywords, you run the risk of creating a brand that sounds too generic, or unrecognizable.
+What You Want to Avoid: A word of caution here – if your domain is entirely made up of keywords, you run the risk of creating a brand that sounds too generic or unrecognizable.
 Especially if you’re starting a blog or a personal page, you need something with a bit of personality.

 What to Do Instead: You’ll notice that a lot of the heavy players have names that are composed of two words, and one of them is usually a keyword.
 That is a very clever choice, because a) it’s descriptive of your business, b) it majorly contributes to SEO, and c) it makes your name easy to remember.